The compression body graph has infinite diameter: Outline

-Recall that given an essential subsurface $X$ contained in $S$, and a simple closed curve $a$ with essential intersection with $X$, there is a subsurface projection map which, roughly speaking, sends $a$ to a simple closed curve disjoint from it's intersection with $X$, see Section \ref{section:prelim} for a precise definition.
-We may extend the definition of subsurface projection from simple closed curves to train tracks, by associating a set of simple closed curves to each train track, and defining the subsurface projection of the train track to be the images of these curves under subsurface projection.
-We define the set of simple closed curves for a train track as follows: every train train has a regular neighbourhood foliated by arcs transverse to the train track, and we say that a simple closed curve $a$ is \emph{carried} by a train track $tau$ if it may be isotoped to lie in this regular neighbourhood so that it is transverse to the foliation.
-We say that a simple closed curve carried by $\tau$ is a vertex cycle if it intersects each arc of the foliation at most twice, and the collection of vertex cycles $\Lambda(\tau)$ for a train track is a finite set of curves with bounded geometric intersection numbers.
-The collection of vertex cycles $\{ \Lambda(\tau_j) \}$ for a splitting sequence $\{ \tau_j \}$ is an unparameterized quasigeodesic in $\C(S)$.
+Recall that given an essential subsurface $X$ contained in $S$, there is a \emph{subsurface projection map} from a subset of $\C(S)$ to $\C(X)$.
+Roughly speaking, this map sends a simple closed curve $a$, meeting $X$ essentially, to a simple closed curve $a' \subset X$, which is disjoint from some arc of $a \cap X$.
+See Section \ref{section:prelim} for a precise definition.
+We may extend the definition of subsurface projection from simple closed curves to train tracks, by instead projecting the \emph{vertex cycles} of the train track $\tau$.
+See Section \ref{section:tt} for further details.
+The collection of vertex cycles $\{ \Lambda(\tau_j) \}$ for a splitting sequence $\{ \tau_j \}$ projects to a reparameterized quasi-geodesic in $\C(S)$.

+We say that three (ordered) points $x$, $y$ and $z$ in a metric space satisfy the \emph{reverse triangle inequality} with constant $K$ if $d(x, y) + d(y, z) \le d(x, z) + K$.
+By the Morse lemma, given constants $\delta$, $Q$ and $c$, there is a constant $K$, such that if $y$ lies on a $(Q, c)$-quasi-geodesic between $x$ and $y$ in a $\delta$-hyperbolic space, then $x$, $y$ and $z$ satisfy the reverse triangle inequality.
+Given three (ordered) points $x$, $y$ and $z$, we say that $y$ is \emph{$K$-intermediate} with respect to $x$ and $z$, if $x$, $y$ and $z$ satisfy the reverse triangle inequality, and furthermore $d(x, y) \ge K$ and $d(y, z) \ge K$.